esmasth/pyang/doc/pyang.1.md

 :   Remove all comments from the output.

 **-\-yang-indent-size** *size*
-:   Format each line with a maximum indentation of *size*.
+:   Format each line with an indentation of *size*.
 Default is 2.

 **-\-yang-line-length** *len*
 :   Try to format each line with a maximum line length of *len*.
 Does